augmented-os/augmented-os/docs/architecture/components/task_execution_service/examples/basic_example.md

 2. Processes a payment
 3. Returns the payment result

-This example demonstrates how the Task Execution Layer integrates with external systems.
+This example demonstrates how the Task Execution Service integrates with external systems.

 ### Task Definition